-A clear and testable statement of your prediction or expectation that can be validated by the research.
+- A clear and testable statement of your prediction or expectation that can be validated by the research.
+Endpoints - A specific statement of the primary endpoints and the secondary endpoints, if any, to be measured during the trial.

 Study Design

 The study design is an important component of any research project.